donsheehy/datastructures/README.md

 The comments are the book.
 Moreover, the code files are automatically generated from the markdown files that define the book.

-# A First Course in Data Structures in Python
+# A First Course on Data Structures in Python

 ## by Don Sheehy